-Zimbabwe soldier denies military takeover in live address on state TV
+Zimbabwe: Uncertainty over Mugabe's whereabouts as military denies coup

 Many analysts believe that the move by the President to sack his vice president, which gives Grace Mugabe a clearer path to the presidency, was a risky one.

-Grace Mugabe is much younger than her husband and does not enjoy popular support, nor does she have the backing of he liberation-era party stalwarts.
+Grace Mugabe is much younger than her husband and does not enjoy popular support, nor does she have the backing of the liberation-era party stalwarts.

 "She's become increasingly more desperate, she knew that once he died, she would be kicked out.
 She had to be installed into some institutional place so that she could seize power," Curnow said.